nlantoing/eolipile.js/README.md

 Notes
 -----

-If no events are active the timeloop will stop, the timeloop will automaticly (re)start when a new event have been added.
+If no events are active the timeloop will stop, the timeloop will automaticly (re)start when a new event is added.
-You can bind callback and endCallback to another context with the Function bind methode
+You can bind callback and endCallback to another context with the bind methode